Speakers

 The chemical secret of a Stradivarius

-Absinthe - The kiss of the green fairy
+Absinthe - The Kiss of the Green Fairy

-From the Isenheim Altarpiece to the Beatles
+From the Isenheim Altar to the Beatles

-On the Isenheim Altar, Mathias Grünewald disturbs us with the imaginative depiction of the "Temptation of St. Anthony" with a host of very terrible demons who harass and harass the desperate saint from all sides.
-We are particularly touched by a cripple covered with boils and suffering unspeakable pain, consequences of the popular epidemic ?Antoniusfeuer?.
-It took centuries for this epidemic disease to be recognized as a poisoning of the ergot fungus growing on rye.
-Let us shed some light on the fateful influence the poisons of ergot have played in human history.
+On the Isenheim Altar, Mathias Grünewald disturbs us with his imaginative depiction of the "Temptation of Saint Anthony" with a host of terrible demons who harass and torture the desperate saint from all sides.
+We are particularly moved by a cripple covered in boils who suffers unspeakable pain, the result of the widespread epidemic "St. Anthony's fire".
+It took centuries for this epidemic disease to be recognized as poisoning from the ergot fungus that grows on rye.
+Let us examine the disastrous influence that ergot poisons have had on the history of mankind.

-Chocolate - a chemical rush for the senses
+Chocolate – a chemical sensory rush

 From the first beer to the hangover